-Top 10 Best iPhone X Cases
+Top 10 Best iPhone X Cases 2018: Which Is Right for You?

 It is lightweight and durable.
 Its corners have air pockets to cushion drops, and its button covers are even clickier than the iPhone X’s stock buttons.

 To complete the picture, Silk calls this case their “Wallet Slayer.”
-Its round and sleek design doesn’t exactly evoke so violent an image for me, but it certainly gets the job done.
+Its round and sleek design doesn’t exactly evoke such a violent image for me, but it certainly gets the point across.

 Buy the Silk Vault Slim iPhone X Card Case here.